marekjm/viuact/README.markdown

-# Viuact compiler
+# Viuact

-A compiler from a high level language to Viua VM assembly.

 ```
-(let main () (
+(let main () (print "Hello, World!"))
-    (print "Hello World!")
-))
 ```

+This repository contains source code of a compiler from a high level language with Lisp-like syntax to Viua VM assembly.

-The language has Lisp-like syntax, described in full in [SYNTAX](SYNTAX.txt) file.
-Some of its features include:
+Some of the language features include:

 - nested functions
 - externally immutable closures